-Both Respondus and Honorlock use automated proctoring.
-If there is suspected academic misconduct during a student's quiz attempt, the proctoring service will flag timestamps in their attempt for the instructor to review.
+Honorlock uses an automated proctoring service.
+If there is suspected academic misconduct during a student's quiz attempt, Honorlock will flag those timestamps in the student's attempt for the instructor to review.
 It will be up to the instructor to determine what, if any, action is taken for flagged footage.
 Footage being flagged does not automatically indicate that academic misconduct has occurred.

-Both proctoring tools are free to faculty and students.
-Enabling one of the tools on a quiz will automatically add its respective download link to the quiz description.
-Honorlock can also be found through an internet search or on the Google Chrome extension storefront.
+The Honorlock Google Chrome extension is free to everyone.
+Enabling it on a quiz will automatically add its download link to the quiz description.
+The extension can also be found through an internet search or on the Google Chrome extension storefront.

-Here are some of the features that both of these services provide, most of which are optional:
+Here are some of the features that are commonly provided by online proctoring tools, most of which are optional:

 - Device/browser lockdown

 - Webcam audio & video proctoring

 - Screen-captures the student's desktop while taking their quiz

 - Pre-quiz room scan